Revision For Failed Gastric Bypass Surgery

 You will also receive prescribed medications directed for pain and acid reflux.
 We do not recommend taking non-steroidal anti-inflammatory drugs (NSAIDs) as they increase your risk of developing ulcers(5).
 Ulcers are more challenging to diagnose and treat after a bariatric procedure.

-A week after the procedure, you should be ready to go back to work and engage in non-strenuous physical activities.
+A week after the procedure in our Beverly Hills, Los Angeles California (CA) facility, you should be ready to go back to work and engage in non-strenuous physical activities.
 Most patients at the Khalili Center experience a smooth recovery time.
 However, it is best to consult and inform your doctor if you observe regurgitation, nausea, constipation, or diarrhea.
 We encourage healthy lifestyle changes, such as developing exercise habits and following a balanced diet to achieve long-term weight loss.

 Recovering From Gastric Bypass Revision